ethcatherders/PM/README.md

   4 | Tuesday, February 06, 2019 14:00 UTC  | [agenda](https://github.com/ethereum-cat-herders/process/issues/1) \| [notes](All%20Ethereum%20Cat%20Herder%20Meetings/Meeting%204.md) | [video]() |

 ### Who Can Attend
 Ethereum Cat Herders or Project Managers from around the Ethereum Community.
-If you feel you would contribute to the meetings by your attendance please reach out to Hudson Jameson at hudson@ethereum.org.
+If you would like to participate, please reach out to the Cat Herders community on [Gitter](https://gitter.im/ethereum-cat-herders/community).

 ### Agenda Items
-Agenda's are posted to https://github.com/ethereum-cat-herders/process/issues.
+Agendas are posted to https://github.com/ethereum-cat-herders/process/issues.
 Anyone is welcome to add an item to the agenda as long as it follows these guidelines:
-- The topic is specific to Ethereum Core Development.
+- The topic is specific to Ethereum project management

 ### Who Manages the Meetings
-Hudson Jameson facilitates and records the meetings.
+Various contributors to the Cat Herders facilitate and record the meetings.
 The meetings are independent of any organization.
-However, Hudson Jameson is a contractor for the Ethereum Foundation and the Ethereum Foundation pays for the videoconference software used in the meetings.